ArtFXDev/silex-doc/docs/td/Silex/Plugins/Houdni.md

 # Startup scripts :

 1. Creates and populate the **Silex** shelf.
 2. Add shortcuts for saving.
-(Calls silex actions instead of Maya save.
+(Calls silex actions instead of Maya save).